dorontal/consciousness/README.md

 # consciousness/README.md

-This repository contains thoughts toward a theory of consciousness.
+This file contains thoughts toward a theory of consciousness.

-For a start, all thoughts, ideas, arguments are to be written in this file.
-If need be, this file will be forked off into other files and that would be mentioned in this file.
+For a start, all thoughts, ideas, arguments are in this one `README.md` file.

 ## Theory of consciousness